TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 59/Isaiah 59.2.md

 ---

-but your iniquities have separated between you and your God, and your sins have hid his face from you, so that he will not hear.
+but your iniquities have separated between you and your God, and your sins have hidden his face from you, so that he will not hear.